4kills/QDU/README.md

 In order to connect and upload to a [QDU server](https://github.com/4kills/qdu_server), you need the address of someone hosting [it](https://github.com/4kills/qdu_server).

-In the options panel (accessible from the tray icon) you may enter an URL on which the server is listening or directly a (public) IP address.
-You may also enter a port, if your remote server is not listening on the default 1337 port.
+In the options panel (accessible from the tray icon) you may enter an URL or directly a (public) IP address to the server.
+You may also enter a port, if your remote server is not listening to the default 1337 port.
 Lastly, you only need to switch the `Mode` to `Online`.

-**If you condsider using the online option, please read the [Privacy and Security Notice](#privacy-and-security-notice) first**.
+**If you consider using the online option, please read the [Privacy and Security Notice](#privacy-and-security-notice) first**.

 # Usage

 QDU was primarily designed to be used with hotkeys which can be set under Options > Keybinds.
 The Options can be accessed by right-clicking the tray icon.

-Hotkeys allow for a quicker usage but are not necessary - screenshots can also be taken from the tray icon.
+Hotkeys allow for a quicker usage but are not necessary - screenshots can also be taken using the tray icon.

 Once the hotkeys are set, you can press them to activate taking a screenshot from anywhere and of anything you like!
 For the area screenshot just press your hotkey and left-click drag the area you want to screenshot.
 Immediately after releasing the mouse button the screenshot will be saved to your clipboard, your disk, or the connected webserver, which will then return a link to the screenshot to your clipboard which may be pasted anywhere!

 The `Mode` of saving can be configured in the `Options` panel:

-- `Save to Disk`: Your file browser will open to prompt you to choose a location upon every screenshot.
+- `Save to Disk`: Your file browser will open to prompt you to choose a location for every screenshot.
 You can circumvent this hassle by checking `Remember my Location`, which will then save all subsequent screenshots to the last chosen location.

 - `Save to Clipboard`: Upon taking a screenshot this screenshot will be saved to your clipboard, which can then be pasted to software supporting pictures from clipboards (like Discord, Skype, WhatsApp Web, etc...).

-- `Online`: Upon taking a screenshot that screenshot will be uploaded to the provided web server, which will then host the picture and return a link to it.
-This link will be accessible from your cliboard, so it can be pasted to every text input field.
+- `Online`: Upon taking a screenshot that screenshot will be uploaded to the web server, which will then host the picture and return a link to it.
+This link will be accessible from your clipboard, so it can be pasted to every text input field.
 Everyone with the link can view the picture.

 # Privacy and Security Notice

-If you use the `Online` mode, the sceenshots you take will be uploaded to a remote server. **Be sure you trust the remote address.** As the pictures are **not** encrypted nor otherwise secured.
+If you use the `Online` mode, the sceenshots you take will be uploaded to a remote server. **Be sure you trust the remote address.** As the pictures are **not** encrypted, nor otherwise secured.
 This means the server admins can view **all of your uploads**.

 Additionally, **everyone with the link can view the picture**.
 So be sure not to post any sensitive content/information, that is not intended for everyone on the Internet.
 Remember, the Internet can be a scary place and the Internet never forgets.

 Anyhow, people with a link to one of your pictures will not be able to view any other pictures of yours.
 Except for server admins, it is not possible to connect a picture to a certain user.

-The (**unmodified!**) QDU Servers do not store any data of you, except an anonymous account token, your pictures and the connection of your account token to a picture.
+The (**unmodified!**) QDU Servers do not store any data of you, except an anonymous account token, your pictures, and the connection of your account token to a picture.

-Your `Gallery` is tied to your account token, so if you share your Gallery or your account token everyone with the link will be able to see all of your past and future screenshots! **DO NOT SHARE YOUR GALLERY OR ACCOUNT TOKEN**, except your are absolutely trusting the recipient!
+Your `Gallery` is tied to your account token, so if you share your Gallery or your account token, everyone with the link will be able to see all of your past and future screenshots! **DO NOT SHARE YOUR GALLERY OR ACCOUNT TOKEN**, except you are absolutely trusting the recipient!

-The creators of this software, especially but not exclusively the copyright holders mentioned in the [License](#license) **may never** be held liable nor responsible for any damages arising from connecting to remote servers **not operated** by the aforementioned creators.
-If you have any privacy concerns please contact the server operators directly.
+The creators of this software, especially but not exclusively the copyright holders mentioned in the [License](#license), **may never** be held liable, nor responsible for any damages arising from connecting to remote servers **not operated** by the aforementioned creators.
+If you have any privacy concerns, please contact the server operators directly.

 # Notes